Why Your Scale Is Lying to You (Sort Of)

 - Ages 60+: 22-33%

-These are general guidelines.
-Individual factors like genetics, muscle mass, activity level, and overall health all influence what is optimal for a specific person.
+These are guidelines, not gospel.
+Genetics, muscle mass, activity level, and overall health all influence what’s actually optimal for any individual person.

-Understanding the two types of body fat is important for setting realistic goals.
+Not all body fat is created equal, and this distinction matters for setting realistic goals.

 Essential Fat

-Essential fat is the minimum amount your body needs to function.
-It cushions organs, insulates nerves, supports hormone production, and enables vitamin absorption.
-For women, essential fat is 10 to 13 percent, which is higher than men’s 2 to 5 percent.
+This is the fat your body literally can’t function without.
+It cushions organs, insulates nerves, drives hormone production, and enables vitamin absorption.
+For women, essential fat sits at 10 to 13% — significantly higher than men’s 2 to 5%.

-This gender difference exists because women carry essential fat in the breasts, hips, and reproductive organs to support pregnancy and breastfeeding.
-Dropping below essential fat levels disrupts menstrual cycles, weakens bones, and compromises immune function.
+Why the gap?
+Women carry essential fat in the breasts, hips, and reproductive organs to support pregnancy and breastfeeding.
+Drop below essential fat levels and you’re looking at disrupted menstrual cycles, weakened bones, and compromised immunity.
+Don’t go there.

 Storage Fat

-Storage fat is the energy reserve your body maintains beneath the skin (subcutaneous fat) and around organs (visceral fat).
-Some storage fat is healthy.
-Excess visceral fat, the type surrounding abdominal organs, is the most metabolically dangerous and is linked to heart disease, type 2 diabetes, and certain cancers.
+Storage fat is your body’s energy reserve — the stuff beneath your skin (subcutaneous) and around your organs (visceral).
+Some storage fat is perfectly healthy.
+The problem is excess visceral fat, the kind packed around your abdominal organs.
+That type is the most metabolically dangerous and is linked to heart disease, type 2 diabetes, and certain cancers.

-- Muscle loss (sarcopenia): Women lose approximately 3 to 8 percent of muscle mass per decade after age 30 if they are not strength training.
-Less muscle means lower metabolism and more fat storage at the same calorie intake.
+- Muscle loss (sarcopenia): Women lose roughly 3 to 8% of muscle mass per decade after 30 — if they’re not strength training.
+Less muscle means a slower metabolism and more fat storage at the same calorie intake.

-- Hormonal changes: Declining estrogen during perimenopause and menopause shifts fat storage toward the abdomen and reduces the body’s ability to maintain lean mass.
+- Hormonal shifts: Declining estrogen during perimenopause and menopause pushes fat storage toward the abdomen and makes it harder to hold onto lean mass.

-- Insulin sensitivity: The body becomes less efficient at processing carbohydrates, making fat storage easier.
+- Insulin sensitivity drops: Your body gets less efficient at processing carbs, making fat storage easier.

-The good news is that strength training can counteract much of this.
-Women who lift weights regularly maintain significantly more muscle mass and lower body fat through their 50s, 60s, and beyond.
+But here’s the good news — and this matters more than people realize: strength training can fight back against all of this.
+Women who lift weights regularly maintain significantly more muscle and lower body fat through their 50s, 60s, and beyond.

-- DEXA scan: Uses low-dose X-rays to differentiate bone, muscle, and fat.
-Considered the gold standard.
+- DEXA scan: Low-dose X-rays that separate bone, muscle, and fat.
 Accurate to within 1-2%.
-Available at some clinics and universities for $40 to $100.
+You can find them at clinics and universities for $40 to $100.

 - Hydrostatic weighing: Underwater weighing that calculates density.
-Very accurate but inconvenient and less available.
+Very accurate but not exactly convenient.

-- Bod Pod: Air displacement plethysmography.
-Similar accuracy to hydrostatic weighing, more comfortable.
+- Bod Pod: Air displacement technology.
+Similar accuracy to hydrostatic weighing, but you don’t have to get dunked in water.

-- Skinfold calipers: A trained technician measures skinfold thickness at multiple sites.
-Accuracy depends heavily on the person taking measurements.
-Error range of 3-4%.
+- Skinfold calipers: A trained technician pinches and measures at multiple sites.
+Accuracy depends hugely on who’s doing the pinching.
+Expect a 3-4% error range.

-- Bioelectrical impedance (BIA): Used in smart scales and handheld devices.
-Convenient but affected by hydration, recent meals, and exercise.
+- Bioelectrical impedance (BIA): That’s the tech in smart scales and handheld devices.
+Convenient?
+Yes.
+Reliable?
+It depends.
+Hydration, recent meals, and exercise all throw off the reading.
 Error range of 3-5%.

-- BMI: Not actually a body fat measurement.
-BMI uses height and weight only, so a muscular woman may be classified as overweight despite having healthy body fat.
-It is a population-level screening tool, not an individual diagnostic.
+- BMI: This isn’t actually a body fat measurement.
+BMI uses height and weight only — so a muscular woman can get flagged as “overweight” while having perfectly healthy body fat.
+It’s a population screening tool, not a personal diagnostic.

 - Visual estimation: Comparing yourself to reference photos.
 Subjective and unreliable.

-For tracking trends over time, even a less accurate method works well if you measure consistently under the same conditions (same time of day, same hydration level).
+For tracking trends over time, even a less accurate method works great — as long as you measure consistently under the same conditions (same time of day, same hydration level).

 Estimate Your Body Fat Percentage